Important: Affected by the Lufthansa strike? Claim up to €600 compensation with Skycop.

 6 years Cyprus, Ireland, UK (except Scotland)

-3 years Austria, Croatia, Czech Republic*, Denmark, Estonia, Finland, Germany**, Norway, Portugal, Romania, Sweden***
+3 years Lithuania, Austria, Croatia, Czech Republic*, Denmark, Estonia, Finland, Germany**, Norway, Portugal, Romania, Sweden

-2 years Iceland, Italy, Netherlands, Slovakia, Slovenia, Switzerland
+2 years Hungary, Iceland, Italy, Netherlands, Slovakia, Slovenia, Switzerland

 *Czech Republic: notify your carrier about the flight disruption within 6 months, and then your claim for EU delay compensation will remain active for 3 years.